 These paleo and Whole30 Fish Taco Bowls have all your favorite fish taco fixings – blackened fish, shredded cabbage, mango salsa, pickled onions, avocado, and chipotle mayo – all topped over cauliflower rice to make an easy, healthy, and gluten-free taco bowl perfect for an easy meal or meal prep.

-This recipe first appeared on Instagram in partnership with Veggie Noodle Co.
+This recipe first appeared on Instagram in partnership with Cece’s Veggie Co.